Jesseppi/jesseppi.github.io/md_content/jesseResume.md

 Being a part of the New Technologies team has allowed me to define myself as a leader.
 I lead a team of 4 developers, with oversight from a director.
 I have overseen a project from inception to a working product and have been crucial in its success.
-The project has utilised the ReactJs library using JavaScript, TypeScript and CSS to create an multi SPA product running both as a web app and a native app using ReactNative.
-The project has progressed through both research and development phases utilising the Agile Methodology, which allowed the team to remain focussed and driven.
+The project has predominantly used the ReactJs library using JavaScript, TypeScript and CSS to create a multi SPA product running both as a web app and a native app using ReactNative.
+The project has progressed through both research and development phases under the Agile Methodology, which allowed the team to remain focussed and driven.
 I ran all stand ups and coordinated sprint planning as well the workload of junior developers.